Samantha-norrie/Samantha-norrie.github.io/README.md

 # Hello, my name is Samantha Norrie!

 I'm currently a Master's student and a Research Assistant in the RIGI-PITA Lab at the University of Victoria.
-I enjoy mixing Quantum Computing with Visualisation and Computer Science Education!
+I enjoy mixing quantum computing with software engineering and computer science education!

 ### Publications
 - Samantha Norrie, Anthony Estey, Hausi Müller, Ulrike Stege, [QNotation: A Visual Browser-Based Notation Translator for Learning Quantum Computing](https://ieeexplore.ieee.org/document/10821137), technical paper published in the proceedings of QSEEC 2024 (QCE 2024)